 For this blog post, we’ll refer to it as a “glow up plan” because of the transformation it provides to you mentally and financially.

-This is just some of the many benefits you can have by implementing a glow up plan for your vacations.
+These are just some of the many benefits you can have by implementing a glow up plan for your vacations.
 I guarantee if you try this at least once you will see how beneficial it is.
-If you aren’t sure how to keep track of your spending while on vacation: there’s an app for that!